ddev/ddev.com/src/content/blog/ddev-local-scratch-macos.md

 In a typical web development workflow, most of the time you’re working in a repository that includes the web root for your PHP application or website.
 So the first thing is to cd to change directory so you’re inside that project folder or docroot.

 Then you’ll answer 3 questions about the project.
-DDEV will make a best-guess, and usually, you can just keep the defaults.
+DDEV will make a best-guess, and usually, you can keep the defaults.

 - **Project name** – DDEV will base the name on the current directory name.
 - **Docroot** – Again, DDEV will make a guess from the docroot you’re currently in.